jendives2000/Data_ML_Practice_2025/0_Python/practice/arcade_python/README.md

   **Other Main Differences**:
   - **Unified Game Loop via Subclassing arcade.Window**
-    Improvement (Arcade): Arcade centralizes the game loop and input management using an OOP pattern by subclassing arcade.Window (or arcade.View), which encapsulates on_draw, on_update, and input methods like on_key_press.
+    Arcade centralizes the game loop and input management using an OOP pattern by subclassing arcade.Window (or arcade.View), which encapsulates on_draw, on_update, and input methods like on_key_press.

         >> class GameView(arcade.Window):
               def on_draw(self): ...